AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

     Use case resumes at step 2.

-* 3a.
+* 3b.
 The given index is invalid.

-    * 3a1.
-FoodTrail shows an error message.
+    * 3b1.
+FoodTrail shows an error message, notifying the user about the invalid index.

       Use case resumes at step 2.